hexojs/hexo-asset-pipeline/README.md

 ```
 - **enable** - Enable the revisioning of assets.
 Defaults to `false`.
 - **keep** - Keep original assets.
 Defaults to `false`.
 - **selectors** - It is used so that custom implementations can be processed.
-Any attribute matching the key will have the asset url in the value.
+Any attribute matching the key should have the asset url in the value.
 For instance in above example any element matching to `img[data-orign]` will have the URL for asset in `data-origin` attribute, this specific case can be helpful for [jquery lazyload](https://github.com/tuupola/jquery_lazyload) implementations.

 #### Defaults for selectors;
 ```yaml